 20. Scuba Dive

 If you have never been scuba diving or even snorkeling, then you won’t understand when someone says that being 50 feet underwater is as close to being in a different world as possible.
 Some of my most memorable animal lovers encounters happened while scuba diving.
 The best part about scuba diving is you can pretty much dive anywhere with water, even lakes!
 There is so much life teeming underneath the waves that will blow you away.
 From the very small fish, shrimp, and crabs, to the largest turtles, whales, whale sharks, dolphins, and sharks, you will see something new every time you dive.
 If you happened to go diving during whale watching season, you can hear the whales calling from miles away, it’s a pretty incredible adventure for animal lovers.

-Remember animal lovers, no matter where you go, or whatever animals you see, please remember that these are wild animals.
-They are adapted to life in their area, please don’t handle, feed, or interfere with any animal in the wild.
-While your intentions may be good, it could impact them in a negative way.
-And please, if you want to take a picture with or of an animal, please make sure you are at a safe distance.
+Remember, animal lovers, no matter where you go or whatever animals you see, please remember that these are wild animals.
+They are adapted to life in their area; please don’t handle, feed, or interfere with any animal in the wild.
+While your intentions may be good, it could negatively impact them.
+And please, if you want to take a picture with or of an animal, please ensure you are at a safe distance.

 - What are some popular places with animals for vacationing in the United States?
 The United States boasts numerous destinations where animal enthusiasts can indulge in their passion.
 Notable places include the San Diego Zoo in California, Yellowstone National Park for wildlife viewing, and the Florida Everglades for bird watching and alligator sightings.

 - Can you recommend vacations specifically for animal lovers in the United States?
 Absolutely!
 Animal lovers should consider visiting the Monterey Bay Aquarium in California, participating in whale-watching tours in Massachusetts, or exploring the unique wildlife in Alaska.